KxSystems/docs/docs/ref/first.md

 ---
-title: first, last – Reference – KDB-X and q documentation
+title: first, last – Reference – kdb+ and q documentation
 description: first and last are q keywords that return respectively the first and last items from a list.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
-keywords: each, enlist, first, last KDB-X, q, select
+keywords: each, enlist, first, last kdb+, q, select
 ---
 # `first`, `last`